Xeneye/newfed/README.md

-# newfed
+# newfedg
-Stuff to do after fresh Fedora install
+Stuff to do after fresh Fedora Workstation (Gnome) install